brownt47/R-For-Data-Science-Solutions/Chapter 3.5.1 Solutions.md

 >  geom_point(mapping = aes(x = displ, y = hwy)) +
 >  facet_grid(drv ~ .)

 This will produce multiple plots comparing *displ* vs *hwy* grouped only by the type of *drv*.
-The "." indicates to show all the grouped plots in a horizontal fashion.  swapping the location of the dot will have the facet cuts aligned vertically
+The "." indicates to show all the grouped plots in a horizontal fashion.
+The dot also indicates there is no faceting on that dimension.  swapping the location of the dot will have the facet cuts aligned vertically

 ![image](/images/Exercise3.5.1.3a.png)